 I’m not going to lie, it’s highly possible you will experience homesickness at some stage, and unfortunately, it is unavoidable.

-Initially homesickness was the main reason I avoided travelling alone.
-But taking those intial steps and embarking on a journey alone has resulted in some of the best moments of my life, and overseas adventures I will never forget.
+Initially, homesickness was the main reason I avoided travelling alone.
+But taking those initial steps and embarking on a journey alone has resulted in some of the best moments of my life, and overseas adventures I will never forget.